Shoes01/gameattempt2/README.md

 ## TODO
 * Inform the player of their h_mom and v_mom, and how much of each is remaining.

    The "+1" in the mech_momentum code represents acceleration, decceleration, or maintenance
+   Allow the player to set what they want their maximum momentum to be, and automagically manage the impulse for them?
+And highlight differently the legal tiles too?

 * Decide on what happens when a player is hit by projectiles.